MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/tutorial-schema-design.md

 ms.date: 10/15/2020
 ---

-# Design schema for filter and search
+# Design schema for filter

 This tutorial illustrates how to

-- Design a MAKES schema for private publications to enable search and smart filters.
+- Design a MAKES schema for private publications to enable smart filters.
+- Build and deploy a custom index for private publications
-- Build a filterable paper list UI (as shown below) using MAKES APIs.
+- Build a filterable publication list UI (as shown below) using MAKES APIs.

 ![Private Library Application](media/privateLibraryExampleApp-homepage.png)